 The museum is actually located in Northern Kentucky, but it’s well worth the 11 minutes it takes to drive here from downtown.
 Especially because I can almost guarantee you’ve never seen over 1000 ventriloquist dummies in one place, anywhere else on the planet.

+For those with a nervous disposition, that might not necessarily be good.
 But don’t let their dead, staring eyes freak you out, as this is a fascinating treasure trove of exhibits, all dedicated to the much-loved art of ventriloquism.
 And in case you’re wondering, a “vent” is industry-speak for a ventriloquist.

 Note that no walk-ins are permitted, and tours are by appointment only.